 I suggest definitely taking the time to do research about the area, especially if you are coming June-September in the peak season.
 You’ll definitely save yourself some stress and money if you find the right area and accommodation option that is best for

 Getting to Dubrovnik depends on if you want to visit other parts of Croatia before or after (you totally should if you have time).
 You can easily fly into Dubrovnik, but the only direct flights are from Europe.

 Sometimes flights can be expensive, since Dubrovnik is more isolated from the rest of Europe.
 If traveling from the U.S, I would recommend finding a flight into London or Amsterdam first, and then buy a separate ticket into Dubrovnik (use Google Flights).
 You may have to go out and get your bags in between connecting flights, but this is the secret that has saved me hundreds of dollars.

 Otherwise if you are traveling elsewhere in Croatia, you can take a bus to Dubrovnik.
 You can also take a ferry from various other Croatian cities, and even a few places in Italy.

-Though the Dubrovnik area may seem small in size, there are seemingly infinite things to do in the surrounding area.
+Though the area may seem small in size, there are seemingly infinite things to do in Dubrovnik and the surrounding area.
 Staying any less than three days would truly not do Dubrovnik any justice.
 Not only is the city itself beautiful, it is conveniently located in close proximity to Bosnia, Montenegro, other coastal towns, and various Croatian islands.
 So ideally, you should spend at least a few other days visiting the neighboring attractions.

 I wrote an in-depth guide to the best tours in Dubrovnik, if you’re looking for activities to book online ahead of time!

 Visit Dubrovnik’s city walls (morning is best)